zaphosting/docs/docs/domain-introduction.md

 ---
 id: domain-introduction
 title: "Domain: Introduction"
-description: Introduction and information about the Domain product from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Introduction and information about the Domain product from ZAP-Hosting
 sidebar_label: Introduction
 services:
   - domain